LionelDraghi/bbt/README.md

 To run the test :
 > bbt my_test.md

-Or to run all the tests file in the `tests` tree :
+Or to run all the tests files in the `tests` tree :
 > bbt -r tests

 That's it : no cascading Makefile, no script.